nevali/Stardust/README.md

-It's generally unwise and counterproductive to [look more than fleetingly at the Sun](https://www.astronomy.com/observing/some-of-the-the-science-behind-why-you-should-never-look-directly-at-the-sun-without-proper-eye-protection/), and given that light travels in straight lines, most of the daylight we see has not come directly from our star to our eyes, but instead has reached us after it's interacted with some matter—such as that floating around in the atmopshere, or the environment around you—and each of those interactions will alter the light in some way.
+It's generally unwise and counterproductive to [look more than fleetingly at the Sun](https://www.astronomy.com/observing/some-of-the-the-science-behind-why-you-should-never-look-directly-at-the-sun-without-proper-eye-protection/), and given that light travels in straight lines, most of the daylight we see has not come directly from our star to our eyes, but instead has reached us after it's interacted with some matter—[such as that floating around in the atmosphere](https://en.wikipedia.org/wiki/Rayleigh_scattering), or the environment around you—and each of those interactions will alter the light in some way.

-You probably remember learning at school that the colours of things are dictated by which wavelengths of light they absorb and which they [reflect](https://en.wikipedia.org/wiki/Reflection_(physics)#Reflection_of_light), and this—depending upon your point of view—you may find to be a perfectly good model or one that leads to be more questions than answers (such as "what does it mean for a
+You probably remember learning at school that the colours of _things_ are dictated by which wavelengths of light they absorb and which they [reflect](https://en.wikipedia.org/wiki/Reflection_(physics)#Reflection_of_light), and this—depending upon your point of view—you may find to be a perfectly good model or one that leads to be more questions than answers (such as "what does it mean for a